konelav/writeups/GoogleCTF2019-BQ/Day6.Drive.to.the.target.md

-In our future tries there almost certainly will be unhandled exceptions, need of restarting script and so on.
-For not to lost all immidiate results (as we plan to move constantly to the target) it is useful to have some persistent storage that can be used between script restarts.
+In our future tries there almost certainly will be unhandled exceptions, need to restart the script and so on.
+For not to lost all intermidiate results (as we plan to move constantly to the target) it is useful to have some persistent storage that can be used between script restarts.

     import json